Veteran Trainings in Agroforestry in 2017

 99 N Broad St, Norwich, NY 13815

-This course discusses the appropriate wood species and set up for economical production of log-grown shiitake mushrooms.
-Participants will get hands-on experience in inoculating logs and receive budget planning tools to help them decide on the scale of their operation.
+This course discussed the appropriate wood species and setup for economical production of log-grown shiitake mushrooms.
+Participants gained hands-on experience in inoculating logs and received budget planning tools to help them decide on the scale of their operation.

 Learn more about shiitake production here.